 Backpacking is a calorie-intensive activity.
 Eating enough and eating the right foods is essential to having enough energy to enjoy your trip.
+Commercially freeze-dried backpacking foods can be convenient, but DIY backpacking meals can often taste better and will save you money.

 Most people use between 400 to 600 calories an hour while backpacking.